Helsinki, Suomi.........Natural and Cultural

 We left on an EARLY morning ferry from Tallinn to go to Helsinki.
 The capital of Finland, it was founded in 1550 by King Gustav Vasa of Sweden-Finland.
 The original city was not well situated at the mouth of the Vantaa and was later moved to the southwest where it stands today.

 Our first couple of hours were spent trying to sort out our train tickets to Russia.
 They should have been waiting at the hotel, but guess what?
 We made the calls and dealt with the company and then had to go buy new tickets.
-Luckily the train station was very close and also a beautiful landmark in the city.
-It was built from 1905 to 1919 in the national romanticism and functionalism styles.
-A very nice young lady assisted us with the tickets and we save a good bit of money.

 From there we headed out to walk the city.
 We started in front of the Tuomiokirkko (Helsinki Cathedral).
 The flight of stairs up to the cathedral is very steep and rough.
 It is sparkling white in the sun.
 The interior is very stark and plain except for the gilded alter piece and organ.
 The square in front of it is a statue of Tsar Alexander of Russia.
 Russia held held for over 90 years as a self governing territory.
-When Nicholas II came to power he changed the rules.
-The Finns didn’t care for this at all and civil war broke out.

 After the cathedral we moved on to Market Square.
 It is a great open air market down on the docks.
 We saw some of the most amazing fresh fruit, vegetables, and especially berries there.
 In addition to the normal souvenirs we saw reindeer pelts.
 We actually bought pendants for necklaces made of their horn with spectralite inlaid.
 After exploring more we found a wonderful artist named Viivi Kemppainen and bought two original watercolors paintings.